 Customizing the User Interface

-The default user interface can be manipulated to hide the Learning Environment by clicking the second-most right button on the top toolbar.
 In this view, the simulation environment is featured on the top, while the EV3 Programming environment can be seen on the bottom.

 To fully expand the simulation environment window, click the VRT button, or maximize icon in the top right corner of its window.
 Doing this will hide the EV3 Programming environment.